KirkEasterson/kale/README.md

 There are future plans to add a detailed guide on how to use the environment post-installation.
 The only advice I have now is to read the configs and figure it out yourself.

+## Troubleshooting

+- Cannot authorize key with github

+  - The github access token likely expired.
+Generate a new one with 'read and write' permissions for SSH keys _and_ GPG keys.
+This playbook doesn't add GPG keys, but the permission is necessary to interact with the `https://api.github.com/user/keys` endpoint

 ## Roadmap

 - [ ] Bootstrap necessary installations in `install.sh`